Tonsillitis in Dogs

 Streptococcus pyogenes, the cause of strep throat in humans, does not cause tonsillitis in dogs.
 However, dogs can acquire a transient infection with this bacterium when they are in contact with a human with strep throat.

-Although they do not get strep throat, they may harbor the Streptococcus bacterium and serve as a source of infection for humans.
+Although they do not get strep throat, dogs may harbor the Streptococcus bacterium and be a source of infection for humans.
 Therefore, it is suggested that dogs with infected tonsils be treated with antibiotics when family members have strep throat, especially if recurring infections occur in the household.

 Related Articles